Building Health Equity Capacity in Louisiana

 Summary

-Those working in Education and located in Louisiana may meet the eligibility criteria for this grant.
+Those working in Non-Profit Support Services and located in Louisiana may meet the eligibility criteria for this grant.
 To browse other funding opportunities suited to your focus areas, visit The Grant Portal and try the Search Grant tool.

 Grant Overview